Medical Research in Belfast; My Experience Saving Money to Travel

 November 2006.
 22 years old, and I had almost $3000 thanks to this mad medical trial stuff.
 The time was right, I was going to change my life forever.
 Back to my home in Ireland with my mum.
 I spent December researching ‘how to travel the world’, ‘how much does it cost to travel’, ‘traveling with very little money, and I stumbled across ‘teaching English in Asia’.
 The course that would allow me to teach English around the world is run through Cambridge University.
 It cost $1600 (about £1100) AND you could study it in Thailand.
 THAILAND?!
 Now we’re talking.
 Time to change my life.

 So, when you say you’d do anything to travel, do you really mean it!?
-Medical research in Belfast was a drastic choice, but a good one!
+Medical research in Belfast was a drastic choice, but a good one.
 Would you do it?!
-Let me know in the comments!
+I’m pretty sure it would have voided my digital nomad insurance though haha!.
+Let me know in the comments.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!